 It seems that this year we will discover more of the UK during the holidays either by visiting friends, staying in UK holidays or indeed hiring a caravan, motor home or camper van.
-The Caravan and Camping Club campsites are currently closed until the 30th of June, as are many others, despite the current restrictions being held until 7th of May (under review as at 29th April), but we hope July brings openings across the country.
+Campsites are now able to open on the 4th July in England with announcements soon on the rest of the UK.

 Self-sufficient means that you can provide for yourself without needing external facilities of a campsite.
 Many campsites may keep communal wash areas closed even when they reopen, so consider how you use the toilet and will wash well in advance.
 You will have a supply of fresh water with you (which you can also heat) and you can catch the greywater (when cooking and showering).
 You can also use your own toilet.